brahianrosswill/ComfyUI-geltz/README.md

 Deterministic sampler for controlled denoising with momentum-aware steps.
 Batches sigma values, auto-converts between epsilon/x₀/v predictions, computes delta-t intervals, and applies Heun integration to advance the latent while estimating the clean image.
 Clamps sigma to valid ranges and falls back to Euler method when needed.

-Includes a variant (ares_rda) for less model evaluations, converging at around 8 steps, with an algorithm called Residual Delta Approximation.
+Includes a variant (ares_rda) for less model evaluations, converging at around 8 steps, using an algorithm named Residual Delta Approximation.

 ---